-For most languages and particular domains within them there are unusual specific tokens that we wish to recognize as terms, such as the programming languages C++ and C#, aircraft names like B-52, or a T.V. show name such as M\A\S\H - which is sufficiently integrated into popular culture that you find usages such as M\A\S\H-style hospitals.
-Computer technology has introduced new types of character sequences that a tokenizer should probably tokenize as a single token, including email addresses (jblack@mail.yahoo.com), web URLs (http://stuff.big.com/new/specials.html), numeric IP addresses (142.32.48.231), package tracking numbers (1Z9999W99845399981), and more.
-One possible solution is to omit from indexing tokens such as monetary amounts, numbers, and URLs, since their presence greatly expands the size of the dictionary.
-However, this comes at a large cost in restricting what people can search for.
+For most languages, and for particular domains within them, there are unusual specific tokens that we wish to recognize as terms, such as the programming languages C++ and C#, aircraft names like B-52, or a television show name such as MASH - which is sufficiently integrated into popular culture that you find usages such as MASH-style hospitals.
+Computer technology has introduced new types of character sequences that a tokenizer should probably tokenize as a single token, including email addresses (jblack@mail.yahoo.com), web URLs (http://stuff.big.com/new/ specials.html), numeric IP addresses (142.32.48.231), package tracking numbers (1Z9999W99845399981), and more.
+One possible solution is to omit from indexing tokens such as monetary amounts, numbers, and URLs, because their presence greatly expands the size of the vocabulary.
+However, this comes at a high cost in restricting what people can search for.
 For instance, people might want to search in a bug database for the line number where an error occurs.
-Items such as the date of an email, which have a clear semantic type, are often indexed separately as document metadata (see Section 6.1, page 103).
+Items such as the date of an email, which have a clear semantic type, are often indexed separately as document metadata (see Section 6.1, page 101).